 I did have a couple of conditions: let’s make sure that this is possible and that we can succeed.
 For that, we needed more than administrative support.
 We, needed teacher buy-in.
 Teachers were directly involved in designing custom curriculum, testing the kits, and working side-by-side with our team.
 This demonstrated buy-in and assured it was not just another “thing” that already busy teachers had to learn.

 It sounds like executing this project and product in New Brunswick is a competitive advantage.
 Is that fair to say?

 Absolutely!
 I believe there were two very compelling reasons and advantages.
 First, the relationships with CyberNB resulted in getting access to the right people in a timely manner.
 This idea emerged in fall 2016, and within weeks EECD was involved and committed.
 By spring 2017 kits were already being leveraged by teachers in the class.

 Second, New Brunswick represents the perfect environment to build, test and deliver products and services.
-Not only is it easier to leverage relationships and expertise, but because the province is smaller in size it is extremely easy to scale a product or service role out.
+Not only is it easier to leverage relationships and expertise, but because the province is smaller in size it is extremely easy to scale a product or service roll out.
 It is a powerful ecosystem to operate from.